wrongerror/BPFConductor/docs/desgin/arch.md

 [![Architecture](../img/overall-arch.png)](../img/overall-arch.png)

-The eva consists of the following components:
+The eBPFConductor consists of the following components:

 - **Operator**: The Operator is responsible for managing the lifecycle of eBPF programs, encompassing both kernel and user spaces.
 For kernel space, the Operator interacts with bpfman, while for user space, it communicates with the